Seafirst Bank robbery: Aftermath

 The FBI immediately suspected the Trenchcoat Robbers.
 A special FBI task force, "Trenchrob", was convened shortly after.
 Agents went to every hotel on the Interstate 5 corridor, and stopped people in traffic to ask them if they noticed anything suspicious happening near the bank.
 A week later, they found a getaway car, but it was clean of identifiable information like fingerprints.

 Kirkpatrick and Bowman had spent the night after the heist in a hotel in Portland, Oregon, and then split up, with each person taking half of the money.
 Kirkpatrick went to a Holiday Inn in Eagan, Minnesota, to be with his girlfriend, Myra J. Penney.
 He had brought "four or five" duffel bags.
 Bowman visited safe deposit boxes in Colorado, Iowa, Missouri, Nebraska, and Utah.
 After the trips, he put the rest of the money in three safe deposit boxes in Kansas City, in Kirkpatrick's newly built custom log home in the northern Minnesota woods, and $338,000 was given to Bowman's friend in a trunk.
 In May, Kansas City police witnessed Bowman uncovering a weapons cache.

 Kirkpatrick paid $174,000 in cash for the Minnesota home.
 The details of the house were argued between Bowman and the builder, Michael Senty.
-Senty reported the cash payments to the Internal Revenue Service, which was a starting point for the new law enforcement investigation.
+Senty reported the cash payments to the IRS, which was a starting point for the new law enforcement investigation.
 In August, IRS agent Billy Waters served a subpoena for Penney.
 It led to agents finding $1.8 million in Bowman's car trunk, and he was arrested in October.